ChrisLearningCode2/Knowledgebase/README.md

 ## Creating the Database

+Using pgAdmin, I created a PostgreSQL database called: it_knowledge

+My initial database structure was designed around categories, articles, and tags.
+The tables were:
+it_knowledge │
+├── categories
+├── articles
+├── tags
+└── article_tags

+The categories table contains the main knowledge-base categories.
+I created:
+Hardware
+Software
+Process

-Using pgAdmin, I created a PostgreSQL database called:\ it_knowledge\ My initial database structure was designed around categories, articles, and tags. \The tables were:\ it_knowledge │\ ├── categories\ ├── articles\ ├── tags\ └── article_tags\ The categories table contains the main knowledge-base categories.
-I created: Hardware Software Process I then verified them with:\ **SELECT** * **FROM** categories; and confirmed that all three categories existed.
+I then verified them with:
+**SELECT** * **FROM** categories; and confirmed that all three categories existed.

 ## Creating the Articles Table

 The articles table stores the actual knowledge-base content.
-My initial structure included:\
+My initial structure included: id title category_id content status author created_at updated_at last_reviewed
-id\
-title\
-category_id\
-content\
-status\
-author\
-created_at\
-updated_at\
-last_reviewed\
 The relationship between articles and categories looks like this:\
-categories\
-    │\
+categories
+    │
-    │ category_id\
+    │ category_id
-    ▼\
-articles\
+    ▼
+articles

 This means an article can belong to a category such as Hardware, Software, or Process.
-For example:\
+For example:

-### Laptop Will Not Power On\
+### Laptop Will Not Power On
-    │\
-    ▼\
-    Hardware\
+    │
+    ▼
+    Hardware

 ## Connecting Python to PostgreSQL

 I then connected my FastAPI application to PostgreSQL.
 I installed: pip install psycopg2-binary python-dotenv I used psycopg2 to communicate with PostgreSQL and python-dotenv so that I could keep my database connection information out of my Python source code.
-I created a .env file inside the backend directory to store settings, sensitive information and other environmental varibles:\ backend\ ├── .env\ ├── .venv\ └── main.py\ The .env file contains my database connection string:\ DATABASE_URL=postgresql://postgres:YOUR_PASSWORD@localhost:**5432**/it_knowledge I replaced YOUR_PASSWORD with the password I created when I installed PostgreSQL. \I also made sure not to publish my actual database password.
+I created a .env file inside the backend directory to store settings, sensitive information and other environmental varibles: backend
+├── .env
+├── .venv
+└── main.py

+The .env file contains my database connection string:

+DATABASE_URL=postgresql://postgres:YOUR_PASSWORD@localhost:**5432**
+it_knowledge
+I replaced YOUR_PASSWORD with the password I created when I installed PostgreSQL.

+I also made sure not to publish my actual database password.

 ## Building the FastAPI API